lum-muu/lum.bio/README.md

 - **[GITLAB_CI_SETUP.md](./GITLAB_CI_SETUP.md)** – CI pipeline stages, variables, and troubleshooting.
 - **[OPTIMIZATION_PROGRESS.md](./OPTIMIZATION_PROGRESS.md)** – performance backlog and resolutions for posterity.

-## License & Contact
+## Ethical Use & License

-Copyright © Lum.
+Lum.bio is intentionally source-available so you can learn from the architecture, not to clone the production experience.
+By using this repository you agree to the [Lum.bio Personal Source License](./LICENSE.md), which allows local evaluation and reference but forbids redeploying the UI, reusing the artwork/JSON content, or repackaging the project in commercial products.
+For talks, articles, or other uses outside those bounds, email `hi@lum.bio`.

 Questions?
-Open an issue on GitLab or reach out to `hi@lum.bio`.
+Open an issue on GitLab or reach out directly to `hi@lum.bio`.